What to Do in Greenville When It’s Raining (With Kids)

 4. Visit the Children’s Museum of the Upstate

-When the energy can’t be contained, this place helps kids use it for discovery.
+When the energy can’t be contained, this spot helps kids turn it into discovery.

 5. Try a Drop-In Art Studio

 Want to make a memory and a masterpiece?
-Greenville is home to several kid-friendly art studios like ReCraft and Color Clay Café where families can walk in and paint pottery, collage with recycled materials, or get messy with finger paints.
+Greenville is home to kid-friendly art studios like ReCraft and Color Clay Café, where families can walk in and paint pottery, collage with recycled materials, or get messy with finger paints.

-These studios are warm, welcoming, and ready for rainy-day creativity.
-The best part?
-Your child gets to bring something home that reminds them of the day they created something beautiful, even when it was pouring outside.
+These studios are warm, welcoming, and perfect for creative rainy-day activities in Greenville with kids.
+Plus, your child gets to bring home a keepsake that will remind them of the day they created something beautiful—even when it was pouring outside.

 Sometimes the best way to brighten a rainy day is with a splash of color.